Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/getting-started/dual-communication.md

 ## On-screen UI

-When GhostLink is active (peer discovered and connected), the Options menu exposes a dedicated GhostLink section with submenus for session control, scanning, WiFi, attacks, capture, tools, BLE, and GPS.
-These entries open a split-view terminal so you can see what the local device is doing and how the remote peer responds at the same time.

-- Left side: normal terminal logs from the local device (status messages, WiFi scans, attacks, etc.).
-- Right side: GhostLink-focused messages and responses from the remote peer (discovery status, handshake/connect messages, and `commsend` command output).

-Any GhostLink menu item that sends a `commsend ...` command automatically opens this split terminal view.
-Launching the generic Terminal app from the Apps menu still shows the standard single-column terminal with all logs combined.
+When connected, the GhostLink menu appears.
+It uses a split-view terminal: local logs on the left, remote responses on the right.

+Commands sent via the menu automatically open this view.

 ## Troubleshooting